FAQ

 Input View Controller

 A UIInputViewController is the main class in a custom keyboard.
 It’s responsible for the custom keyboard lifecycle and how a keyboard is loaded, displayed, and terminated.
-Unlike regular view controllers, an input view controller has a special lifecycle, which is essential to understand for proper resource and state management.
+Unlike regular view controllers, an input view controller has a special lifecycle, which is essential to understand for resource and state management.

 Main Application